katersonnbert/gitnotes/GoLang.md

         go test -run="SomeFunctionNamePart" ./...

+- Run only a specific test out of a specific package from the commandline, e.g. TestGetSSHKey of package data

+        go test github.com/G-Node/gin-auth/data -run TestGetSSHKey

 ## Test Coverage

 Go has really nice support for test coverage, find a detailed description in this